-- election of three directors for a three-year term, one director for a two-year term and one director for a one-year term; - advisory approval of a non-binding resolution regarding the compensation of our named executive officers; - ratification of the appointment of Baker Tilly US, LLP as the independent registered public accounting firm of Lake Shore Bancorp, Inc. for the year ending December 31, 2022; and - transaction of such other business as may properly come before the 2022 annual meeting.
+- election of two directors for a three-year term; - advisory approval of a non-binding resolution regarding the compensation of our named executive officers; - ratification of the appointment of Baker Tilly US, LLP as the independent registered public accounting firm of Lake Shore Bancorp, Inc. for the year ending December 31, 2023; and - transaction of such other business as may properly come before the 2023 annual meeting.